B.S. in Adolescence Education - Spanish (Grades 7-12)

 After you complete the degree requirements and successfully pass all licensure tests (LAST, ATS-W and CSTs), you will be awarded Initial Teaching Certification by the New York State Department of Education to teach Spanish to grades 7 to 12.

 The Bachelor of Science in Adolescence Education: Spanish is a joint program between LIU Post’s College of Education, Information and Technology and the College of Liberal Arts and Sciences.
-The teacher-education programs in LIU Post's Department of Curriculum and Instruction are nationally accredited by the Teacher Education Accreditation Council (TEAC), ensuring you receive the highest quality instruction.
+The teacher-education programs in LIU Post's Department of Curriculum and Instruction are nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 To prepare you for the classroom environment, your coursework will emphasize effective teaching techniques, innovative lesson planning, motivation strategies, and student assessment.
 Your education classes will examine ways that you can use your knowledge to teach Spanish effectively to young students and to maximize learning outcomes.
 You will learn how to understand the intellectual, physical and emotional development of teenagers; encourage peer cooperation and collaboration; foster self-esteem and moral development; and to empower parents.
 You also will explore issues of race, ethnicity and gender in Spanish education for the general adolescence population and at-risk students.
 You will learn how to assist a young person in overcoming his or her struggles with the Spanish language and to also fully nurture and cultivate those who understand concepts quickly.
 LIU Post teacher education students enjoy close personal contact with faculty who are dedicated to mentoring the next generation of highly skilled teachers.